-Ball pythons are popular pet reptiles, and feeding these snakes a proper diet is essential to keep them healthy.
-By understanding this snake's nutritional needs and dietary preferences, it is possible to feed one well without too much difficulty.
+Ball pythons are popular pet reptiles and feeding these snakes a proper python diet is essential to keep them healthy.
+By understanding what a ball python eats, its nutritional needs and dietary preferences, it is possible to feed one well without too much difficulty.

 Pet Ball Python Diet

 What do ball pythons eat besides mice?
 Feeding a ball python may include the following foods:

 The exact food depends on the snake's age; younger snakes are smaller and cannot swallow or digest food that is too large.
 Ideally, the prey offered to the snake should be the same as or only slightly larger than the widest part of the snake's body.
 Very young snakes should be fed baby mice, while older, more mature snakes can be fed a wider variety of foods.
 As a matter of course, ball pythons will not eat crickets or insects.

 Pet stores commonly stock small mice that can be purchased for a ball python diet, or interested snake owners can breed their own mice for a ready supply of food.
 It is not wise to capture wild mice to feed pet snakes, since wild mice may host lice, fleas, ticks, or other parasites that can be hazardous to the snake as well as its owners.